Critical Analysis of a Jewish Leader: Gideon the Judge

 a Promise of Divine Protection, Gideon is commanded by G-d to commit public

-suicide -- by destroying the altar of Baal and the cultic Asherah
+suicide -- by destroying the altar of Baal and the cultic Asherah tree that are

-Gideon instructed to kill the seven-year-old bull, but not the young bull?
-In my opinion, the answer is as follows: The destruction of the seven-year-old bull is
+instructed to kill the seven-year-old bull, but not the young bull?
+In my

-intended to symbolize the salvation of and a new beginning for the Children of
+symbolize the salvation of and a new beginning for the Children of

 Israel.
 Nonetheless, this was a daunting task, with much risk